Privacy Notice | Tarsus

 • Retargeting/Advertising Cookies.
 Retargeting/Advertising Cookies collect data about your online activity and identify your interests so that we can provide advertising that we believe is relevant to you.
 For more information about this, please see the section below titled “Information about Interest-Based Advertisements.”

 You can decide whether or not to accept Cookies through your internet browser’s settings.
 Most browsers have an option for turning off the Cookie feature, which will prevent your browser from accepting new Cookies, as well as (depending on the sophistication of your browser software) allow you to decide on acceptance of each new Cookie in a variety of ways.
 You can also delete all Cookies that are already on your device.
-If you do this, however, you may have to manually adjust some preferences every time you visit our website and some of the Services and functionalities may not work.
+If you do this, however, you may have to manually adjust some preferences every time you visit our Services and some of our functionalities may not work as intended.
+Please note that our Services do not currently recognize “Do Not Track” signals.
+However, our Services may recognize certain opt-out preference signals, such as the Global Privacy Control, and will process such signals in accordance with applicable law, potentially including “do not sell”, “do not share”, and opt out of targeted advertising requests.
+You may set such a signal through your browser or browser extension.

 To explore what Cookie settings are available to you, look in the “preferences” or “options” section of your browser’s menu.
 To find out more information about Cookies, including information about how to manage and delete Cookies, please visit http://www.allaboutcookies.org/.

-In addition, our websites may use social media plug-ins to enable you to share information with others easily.
-When you visit our websites, the operator of the social media plug-in that is on our website can place a cookie on your computer that lets that operator recognize individuals on their website who have previously visited our sites.
-Social media plug-ins may allow social media websites to receive directly identifiable information about you that shows you have visited our website.
-The social media plug-in may collect this information for visitors, whether or not they specifically interact with the plug-in on our website.
-Social media plug-ins also allow the social media website to share information about your activities on our website with other users of their social media website.
+In addition, our Services may use social media plug-ins to enable you to share information with others easily.
+When you visit our Services, the operator of the social media plug-in that is on our Services can place a cookie on your computer that lets that operator recognize individuals on their website who have previously visited our Services.
+The social media plug-ins may allow social media Services to receive directly identifiable information about you that shows you have visited our Services.
+The social media plug-in may collect this information for visitors, whether or not they specifically interact with the plug-in on our Services.
+Social media plug-ins also allow the social media website to share information about your activities on our Services with other users of their social media website.
 Tarsus does not control any of the content from social media plug-ins.
 For more information about social plug-ins from social media websites, you should refer to those sites’ privacy and data-sharing statements.

 Information about Interest-Based Advertisements: